netbase/netbase-java/README.md

 Using
 ============
 The library is quite simple and easy to use.
-You can use the basic authentication or OAuth authentication.
+You can use HTTP Basic authentication or OAuth 2.0 authentication.

+See the API Documentation at https://api.netbase.com/ for more information.

 ```java
 NetBase nb = NetBaseFactory.getInstance("account", "pwd", true);